 In 2017 when Garmin released the Fenix 5 series, only the Fenix 5x came with mapping, however, fast forward to 2018 and the entire Fenix 5 Plus series comes with navigation and mapping capability.

-Last year I complained about the maps on the Fenix 5x due to the lack of Topo contours on the UK and Europe and whilst Garmin has included Active Topo maps this time, frankly, they are not great.
+Last year I complained about the maps on the Fenix 5x because of the lack of Topo contours on the UK and Europe.
+Whilst Garmin has included Active Topo maps this time, frankly, they are not great.

 So if you want better maps for a fraction of the cost of what Garmin would charge you, then Follow this link to an article that shows you how to install third-party maps with contours for the fraction of the price that Garmin charge.